Community-First Travel, It’s Personal

 Is it more ethical to send guests to a global hotel chain that complies with labor law or a “local” operator who cycles through informal labor with no protections?

-If they don’t see this industry as a better option than mining or coca farming, then sustainability is just a brochure word.
+If they don’t see this industry as a better option than illicit mining, coca farming, or even an informal contract at a bakery, then sustainability is just a brochure word.

 Without this economic foundation, sustainable and regenerative tourism are philosophies, not actions.

 I think about the birdwatching guide I met in a former guerrilla zone in Colombia while producing The Birders documentary film for the Colombian government.
-After years living in conflict, he's now building a life around conservation and tourism, and sees a real path forward.
+After years of living in conflict, he's now building a life around conservation and tourism and sees a real path forward.

 Or the couple we hired to run Finca Gualiva, WhereNext Travel’s farm and rainforest reserve in Colombia.
-My wife, Anita, who leads HR for the largest company in Latin America, and I took over the finca only to find the staff was planning on leaving the following month.
+My wife, Anita, who leads HR for the largest company in Latin America, and I took over the finca only to find that the existing staff was planning to leave the following month.
 We urgently needed new caretakers.
-We found a couple with glowing reviews online from their time at a locally owned agrotourism lodge that hosted foreign guests.
-When we interviewed them, we discovered that they’d never once had formal contracts.
+We found a couple with glowing online reviews from their time at a locally owned agrotourism lodge that regularly hosted foreign guests who felt they were traveling responsibly by booking “locally.”
+When we interviewed them, we discovered that they did not have an employment contract.
 They were on call 24/7, paid only when guests were present, and had never received a paid vacation.
-One of them was told she’d be given “months of unpaid leave” when pregnant because that’s what passed for a “benefit.”
+One of them was told she’d be given “months of unpaid leave” during her pregnancy as a “benefit.”

-Anita walked them through Colombian labor law, drew up their first official employment contracts with full benefits.
+Anita walked them through Colombian labor law, including legally required paid maternity leave, vacation, and retirement contributions, and drew up their first official employment contracts.
 They started work at Finca Gualiva the next day.

 That’s what community-first looks like in practice for me, not in theory.